UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

     <https://example.org/objects/1> dcterms:temporal "The Birth of Arrowmont, Gatlinburg, Tennessee, 1965-1979" .

 In addition to these textual values, UT does have :code:`temporal` :code:`subject`\ s that share numeric dates in EDTF format.
-When a single date is shared, these values should be dropped as they only duplicate information already found in :code:`originInfo`These are primarily from the Volunteer Voices collection.
+When a single date is shared, these values should be dropped as they only duplicate information already found in :code:`originInfo`.
+These are primarily from the Volunteer Voices collection.
 `Here's an example record - volvoices:2945 <https://digital.lib.utk.edu/collections/islandora/object/volvoices%3A2945/datastream/MODS/view>`_.